Sitecore/developer-portal/data/markdown/pages/learn/accelerate/xm-cloud/pre-development/sprint-zero/setup-content-serialization.md

 ### Sitecore CLI

 Sitecore Content Serialization can be achieved using the Sitecore CLI.
-You can find a detailed description on how to install the Sitecore CLI and how to use it in the documentation ([Sitecore Content Serialization | Sitecore Documentation](https://doc.sitecore.com/xmc/en/developers/xm-cloud/sitecore-content-serialization.html)).
+You can find a detailed description on how to install the Sitecore CLI and how to use it in the documentation ([Sitecore Content Serialization](https://doc.sitecore.com/xmc/en/developers/xm-cloud/sitecore-content-serialization.html)).

 ### Configuration